Wood-Pressed vs. Cold-Pressed Oil: What is the Difference?

 But here is the truth that most big brands won't tell you: "Cold-Pressed" is an industrial standard, not a traditional one.

-The Machine Makes the Difference
+The Machine Makes the Difference: Steel vs. Wood

 The term "Cold-Pressed" usually refers to the temperature of the oil, not the machine used.
 As long as the oil doesn't exceed a certain temperature (usually 49°C - 60°C) during extraction, a factory can legally label it "Cold-Pressed."